sunileman/efm1.0.0.0-docker/README.md

 ## H2 Docker Instance for Edge Flow Manager UI

-This docker instance will launch a EFM UI.  git clone this repo
+This docker instance will launch a EFM UI

 1. Git Clone
 2. Build a docker image